-[It was while she was living on a communal far west of Philadelphia that I (Chuck Fager) met Charlotte, in 1977.
+[It was while she was living on a communal farm west of Philadelphia that I (Chuck Fager) met Charlotte, in 1977.
 Her art work immediately impressed me, and it was then mostly in a style very different, almost pointillist.
 Later, when I was able to (i.e., working fulltime), I commissioned Charlotte to do a number of illustrations for me and for some of my writings.
 Her work was always striking and distinctive.
-Three examples are below.]
+Several examples are below.]

 In the late seventies, Lewis decided to devote the rest of her life to community work.
 She began creating art for groups such as the American Friends Service Committee, the Urban League and the Rainbow Coalition, among others.
 “More and more her art began to reflect her community and the dreams, beauty and history she found there,” recalls longtime friend Susan Bloom.
 “Once she moved in the direction of creating community art and art about the African-American community, the world community she didn’t waver—it was her true path.”